 Explore Managing Your Personal Taxes: a Canadian Perspective for helpful tax‑saving ideas

 It’s no secret that tax can be pretty pervasive and complicated — personal taxes perhaps the most of all.
-And in the wake of the economic damage wrought by the COVID-19 pandemic, personal taxes have taken on an extra layer of complexity this year.
+And in the wake of the economic damage wrought by the COVID-19 pandemic, personal taxes have taken on an extra layer of complexity for the second year in a row.

 But despite these challenges, Canada’s tax system offers a range of opportunities for you to realize savings.
 The key is to know where to find them and which are available to you.